unnu/taxomatic/README.md

 1. You manage your bank accounts with the OS X application [Outbank](http://www.outbank.de/) (optional but recommended)
 1. You use [Harvest](http://www.getharvest.com) to bill your clients (optional)

-\2. and 3. are optional, but they are the part that makes the declaration take less than 5 minutes.
+Steps 2. and 3. are optional, but they are the part that makes the declaration take less than 5 minutes.
 You can also enter expenses and invoices by hand, I did that for a long time and it worked well enough.
 I'm open to pull requests for importers from other tools and services (like Saldomat).

 ## Installation